Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 I think that this is really the meat of the argument: whether errors deserve special treatment.

-My current view of the flow of execution of a function is that the function makes certain assumptions about the state of the ressources it's accessing, and interactions it's having.
-Functions are designed with these assupmtions and, in general, if the assumptions are wrong, the functions needs to fail (fast).
+My current view of the flow of execution of a function is that the function makes certain assumptions about the state of the resources it's accessing, and interactions it's having.
+Functions are designed with these assumptions and, in general, if the assumptions are wrong, the functions needs to fail (fast).

-I look at this as a matter of responsability; let's take the example of the inability to open a file.
+I look at this as a matter of responsibility; let's take the example of the inability to open a file.
 Let's suppose a function needs to  open a file, read the data, perform some validation and store data.

 If the file is not readable, why has it become our function's problem to make it readable?
-It's simply not its responsability to do so.
+It's simply not its responsibility to do so.
 Making the file readable might involve a certain number of operations, including asking the user to change permissions, or changing the permissions automatically.

-Of course, _some_ errors are readely fixable but effectively, the vast majority of errors cannot be recoved from from within the function, and nor should they.
+Of course, _some_ errors are readily fixable but effectively, the clear majority of errors cannot be recovered from within the function, and nor should they.
 The error handling mechanism should work for common use cases.

 #### Exceptions can be Immediate Too
-I imagine that the fear of try-catch-finally looks something like this (I have to imagine because there's no design dicussion):
+I imagine that the fear of try-catch-finally looks something like this (I have to imagine because there's no design discussion):

 ```python
 try: